cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/README.md

 This is an experimental course being taught for the first time; as such this outline is subject to change.
 I am happy to make minor additions if there are related topics of interest that are not menttioned here.

 ### Week 1: Getting Started / Review
 1/15 - *Basic Intro to WebGL / Shader programmming*.
 Assignment:  Complete the [onboarding assignment](./onboarding.md).
-Both are due 1/17 (the second day of class).
+Due 1/16.
 1/16 - *GLSL waveforms and GLSL Live Coding*.